willjonesazureadmin/passwordmanager/docs/setup/readme.md

 ---

+### Configuration Script

->The majority of the following steps have been automated as much as possible to simplify them.
+The majority of the following steps have been automated as much as possible to simplify them.
 The ConfigureDeployment.ps1 script located [here](/deployment/scripts/) when run against your repo with the correct settings will perform the following tasks:

->
->1) Amend the ARM deployment parameters file with your desired parameters
+1) Amend the ARM deployment parameters file with your desired parameters
->2) Register the appropriate Azure AD Applications in your tenant
+2) Register the appropriate Azure AD Applications in your tenant
->3) Update the Azure AD Application manifest files with the appropriate configuration
+3) Update the Azure AD Application manifest files with the appropriate configuration
->4) Update the frontend appsettings.json file and save it in your repo
+4) Update the frontend appsettings.json file and save it in your repo
->5) Generate a service principal with permissions to the correct scopes and output to screen
+5) Generate a service principal with permissions to the correct scopes and output to screen
->6) Generate Secret values for the backend application and output to screen
+6) Generate Secret values for the backend application and output to screen
->7) Generate Subscription value and output to screen
+7) Generate Subscription value and output to screen
->8) Generate Resource group values and output to screen
+8) Generate Resource group values and output to screen

->
->The script will automate some the steps below, if you choose to run the script, jump straight to the [run configuration script](#configure-with-script)
+The script will automate some the steps below, if you choose to run the script, jump straight to the [run configuration script](#configure-with-script)

 ---

 ### Create Azure AD Service Principal

 To Authenticate to Azure Github requires credentials to be created and stored as a secret, to be consumed by the deployments.
 Create an appropriate service principal and assign permissions following this [guide](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure#:~:text=Create%20a%20service%20principal%20and%20add%20it%20to%20GitHub%20secret,-To%20use%20Azure&text=Open%20Azure%20Cloud%20Shell%20in%20the%20Azure%20portal%20or%20Azure%20CLI%20locally.&text=Create%20a%20new%20service%20principal,be%20assigned%20the%20Contributor%20role.&text=Copy%20the%20JSON%20object%20for%20your%20service%20principal.).